The 2026 Pegasus Photography Retreat

 How do I register?

 Scroll down and click on the Register NOW button.
-This will take you to a new page which details the registration process and ways to pay.
+This will take you to a registration form.
+Once the form is received, you'll be sent a confirmation and an invoice via email.
 If you have ANY questions, contact Lori.

 About Lori Sortino

 Lori has been photographing horses full time for years, beginning with observing them in the herd and learning herd behavior.
-She has been photographing hunter/jumper and dressage professionally as well as polo and is very familiar with how to capture the power of the horse in motion.
+She has photographed hunter/jumper, eventing, and dressage professionally as well as polo and is very familiar with how to capture the power of the horse in motion.
 She produces equine portraits in both natural settings and with black backgrounds and is proficient in background replacement and photo compositing.
 She uses Adobe Lightroom and Photoshop.

 Lori encourages each photographer to develop their own style and to create images that reflect how/what they see and the feeling they want to convey.
 We each get an idea of what we're wanting to create, and the work we undertake to create that image is very personal and rewarding.
 Lori will support you in that process.